Surprise Saguaros

 The Surprise Saguaros are a baseball team that plays in the West Division of the Arizona Fall League.
 They play their home games in Surprise, Arizona, at Surprise Stadium.
 The ballpark is also the spring training facility of the Kansas City Royals and Texas Rangers.
 The team was established in 1992 as the Phoenix Saguaros, and has retained its nickname through multiple location changes.
-The team has won three league championships, most recently in 2022.
+The team has won four league championships, most recently in 2023.